glynawe/Vanilla/vanilla.md

 ## Standard Procedures

 The standard procedures are operators that resemble procedure calls.
+Some are polymorphic, some take type descriptions as parameters.
 Standard procedures may be used within constant expressions.

 In the following tables *IntType* is an `integer` or `byte` value and *Array* is any array variable.